carbon-design-system/design-system-website/src/content/utilities/system-defaults/system-defaults.md

 ### Browser Tooltip

 A browser tooltip appears when a user hovers over an item for an extended period of time.
 To enact a browser tooltip use the `title` attribute.
-An example use case of a browser tooltip is for text truncation.
+A use case for Browser Tooltips are to show the entire string of a piece of truncated text.